Rishang/install-release/README.md

 [![Python Version](https://img.shields.io/badge/Python-3.8_to_3.11-xx.svg)](https://shields.io/) [![Downloads](https://static.pepy.tech/personalized-badge/ir?period=total&units=international_system&left_color=black&right_color=orange&left_text=Downloads)](https://pepy.tech/project/install-release)

-`ir` is a CLI tool to install any tool for your device directly from their GitHub releases and keep them updated.
+**Install Release** is a CLI tool by name `ir` to install any tool for your device directly from their GitHub releases and keep them updated.
 Consider it as a small package manager to install tools from GitHub releases.

 This can be any tool you want to install, which is pre-compiled for your device and present on GitHub releases.